IvanVanco/Time-Series-Analysis/README.md

 ### 7.2  **Naive method -- Random walk**

-A random walk, on the other hand, would predict the next value, Ŷ(t), that equals to the previous value plus a constant change.\
+A random walk, on the other hand, would predict the next value, Ŷ(t), that equals the average of previous values.\
 **Formula**: **y<sub>t</sub> = mean(y<sub>t-1</sub>)** \
 **Model**: **rwf \<- rwf(ttrain, h=6)** or **naive(ttrain, h=6)** h-
 period for prediction